 Climavores is a show about eating on a changing planet.
 Each week, journalists Tamar Haspel and Mike Grunwald explore the complicated, confusing, and surprising relationship between food and the environment.

-To leave a message for Mike and Tamar, call the Climavores hotline at (508) 377-3449.
+Have a question about food and climate change for Mike and Tamar?
+Leave a message on the Climavores hotline at (508) 377-3449.
 Or email us at climavores@postscriptaudio.com.
-We might feature your question on a future episode.Â
+We might feature your question on a future episode.

 Climavores is a production ofPost Script Media.